openstack-archive/tripleo-docs/deploy-guide/source/features/deploy_cellv2_manage_cell.rst

     If the cell consist of a controller and compute stack, delete as a first step the compute stack and then the controller stack.

-#.
-From a system which can reach the placement endpoint, delete the resource providers from placement
+* From a system which can reach the placement endpoint, delete the resource providers from placement

-    This step is required as otherwise adding a compute node with the same hostname will make it to fail to register and update the resources with the placement
+    This step is required as otherwise adding a compute node with the same hostname will make it to fail to register as a resource with the placement service.
-    service:
+    In case of Centos/RHEL 8 the required packages is `python3-osc-placement`:

   .. code-block:: bash

     sudo yum install python2-osc-placement
+    source overcloudrc
     openstack resource provider list
     +--------------------------------------+---------------------------------------+------------+
     | uuid                                 | name                                  | generation |